Treatment of antiphospholipid syndrome in pregnancy

 treatment of antiphospholipid antibody syndrome (APS) in pregnancy.

-CONCLUSION: Dalteparin may be an effective alternative to UFH for treatment
+CONCLUSION: Dalteparin may be an effective alternative to UFH for treatment of APS in pregnancy.

 METHODS: We examined 40 women with recurrent abortion